foxriver76/ioBroker.xbox/README.md

 ## Requirements

-* Linux Kernel (maybe MAC will work too, MS currently not supported)
+* You need to have Python >= 3.5 installed
+* For Linux additional packages are required.

-* Needed packages will automatically be installed.
-Due this fact root privilges are required and the --unsafe-perm tag
+   The required packages will automatically be installed.
+Due to this fact root privileges are required as well as the --unsafe-perm flag.
+If this fails, you have to install the packages manually (build-essential libssl-dev libffi-dev python3-dev).

 ## Installation
 You can install the adapter via Admin interface (install from Github) or on your terminal.